adnanhaq30/blog/_posts/2022-03-10-continious-security.md

 ## Get in touch
-Snapsec is a team of security experts specialized in providing pentesting and Continues Security Testing security services to ensure your online assets are safe against online threats.
+Snapsec is a team of security experts specialized in providing pentesting and Continuous Security Testing security services to ensure your online assets are safe against online threats.
 Snapsec uses a specialized testing methodology that ensures in-depth testing of your business logic and other latest vulnerabilities.

-If you are interested in __Continuies Security Testing__ Services and would like to get in touch for any other information, Contact us at [https://snapsec.co/#contact](https://snapsec.co/#contact) or write to us at [support@snapsec.co](support@snapsec.co)
+If you are interested in __Continuous Security Testing__ Services and would like to get in touch for any other information, Contact us at [https://snapsec.co/#contact](https://snapsec.co/#contact) or write to us at [support@snapsec.co](support@snapsec.co)